Chlorine Dioxide - A Technical View

 and does not require rinsing.
 Due to the comparatively low application concentrations

-required to kill pathogens, hydrated ClO2 is compatible with most materials.
+required to oxidize pathogens, hydrated ClO2 is compatible with most materials.

 Gaseous ClO2 requires not rinsing or cleanup of any kind since there is not